Easy Date Cake

 If you enjoy this recipe, please consider leaving a ⭐️ star rating and a comment review below.
 I love to hear what you think and it’s much appreciated.
 Thank you!
 Your email address will not be published.
 Sam x

-Moist Date Cake Recipe
+Easy Date Cake

 Ingredients